 1. Deteriorating work attitude

 An employee’s deteriorating work attitude could be a telltale sign that they are considering leaving the organization.
-When an employee doesn’t meet every new challenge with the same gusto they are ordinarily associated and instead turns distant, it could signal that something is not quite right.
+When an employee doesn’t meet every new challenge with the same gusto they are ordinarily associated with and instead turns distant, it could signal that something is not quite right.

 2. A drop in the quality of work

 It’s not unusual to see a drop in an employee’s quality of work once in a while.
-This could sometimes occur when the employee is under some amount of personal stress.
+This could sometimes occur when the employee is under some amount of personal or occupational stress.
 However, when they regularly turn in work late or produce work of a subpar quality, it could be a sign that the employee has checked out and has lost interest in their current role.

 3. Disengagement with co-workers